plone/documentation/develop/plone/content/creating.rst

 .. note::

     To see if content is still temporary, use ``portal_factory.isTemporary(obj)``.

-Restricting creating on content types
+Restricting Creating On Content Types
 =====================================

-Plone can restrict which content types are available for creation in a folder via the :guilabel:`Add...` menu.
+Plone can restrict which content types are available for creation in a folder via the :guilabel:`Add` menu.

 Restricting available types per content type
 --------------------------------------------

 ``portal_types`` defines which content types can be created inside a folderish content type.

 By default, all content types which have the ``global_allow`` property set can be added.

 The behavior can be controlled with ``allowed_content_types`` setting.